Back to Credit Policy & Approval Pathways

 Who earns income, who owns assets, and who carries legal responsibility are central to lending outcomes.

-Lending assessment is shaped not only by financial capacity, but by the legal and structural relationships between borrowers, entities, and obligations.
+Lending outcomes are shaped not only by financial capacity, but by the legal and structural relationships between borrowers, entities, and obligations.

 Different ownership and borrowing structures can: